 All M.A. specializations and credential programs require fieldwork or field experience appropriate to the program emphasis.

 - Bachelor's degree from an accredited university

-- Credit for Life Experience: Students may be eligible to waive the bachelor's degree requirement if they have at least 10 years of verifiable work experience, have successfully completed Reflections on Life Experience coursework, submitted a portfolio of student work samples, qualify for 30 units of credit by assessment of prior learning, and meet other application criteria.
+- Credit for Learning from Experience: Students may be eligible to waive the bachelor's degree requirement if they have at least 10 years of verifiable, relevant work experience, have successfully completed Reflections on Life Experience coursework, submitted a portfolio of student work samples, qualify for 30 units of credit by assessment of prior learning, and meet other application criteria.
 Learn more about CLE.